Shubhammm14/Paws_Backend/README.md

-Here's a README file content for your Spring Boot application:

----

 # Paws_Backend

 Paws_Backend is a Spring Boot application designed to manage users, pets, products, orders, and appointments for a pet-buying website.
 This application provides secure user authentication, CRUD operations for pets and products, order management, and appointment handling.